Skip to content

 - BRIDGING THE GAP – A WALK TOWARDS RECONCILIATION 2019 Join True North Aid in a walk towards reconciliation on the trails of Little Cataraqui Creek Conservation Area.
 Reflect upon Canada's past and present relationship with Indigenous peoples and learn how to take action for a better tomorrow.
 During the walk, information about Canada's history with Indigenous peoples will be available with suggestions on how… Continue Reading

-- THE GOOD ALLY PROJECT ONGOING PROJECT The Good Ally Project (GAP) is a project of True North Aid and founded by Kingston ON. resident Katie Koopman.
+- GOOD ALLY PROJECT ONGOING PROJECT The Good Ally Project (GAP) is a project of True North Aid and founded by Kingston ON resident Katie Koopman.
 Her vision is to build bridges with the community of Eabametoong First Nation and Kingston in the spirit of reconciliation through good allyship and meet the practical and measurable needs in the community.… Continue Reading